Visualizing End of Life Issues

-We believe passionately in a world where every person is prepared for end of life so that every day can be lived to the fullest.
+We believe passionately in a world where every person can be prepared for end of life so that every day can be lived to the fullest.

-We listen deeply to those who are dying and their loved ones, and capture their thoughts, wishes, and hopes in images and words.
+We listen deeply to those who are dying and their loved ones, with the intention to capture their thoughts, wishes, and hopes in images and words.

 Values & Aspirations